MariusGeorgiev/TechNexus/README.md

 2. **Article Management**
    - Browse articles categorized as Hardware, Software, and Science.
-   - View article details with comments (comments only for logged users).
+   - View article details with comments.
    - Create, Edit, and Delete articles (only by authors).

 3. **Comments Section**
-   - Add and view comments under each article.
+   - Add and view comments under each article (add comments only for logged users).
    - Timestamp and username are displayed with comments.

 4. **Profile Management**